 6. Doesn’t Solve Process and Policy Issues

 If you have error-prone or inefficient processes, an ERP won’t necessarily fix them, even though it may increase accuracy.
 It can, however, uncover problems in your operations and help you brainstorm better ways to do business.
-The same goes for policies that hold the organization back — it’s up to you to adjust those and then configure the system to support better ways of doing business.
+The same goes for policies that hold the organization back—it’s up to you to adjust those and then configure the system to support better ways of doing business.

-For business units, ERP software can automate many error-prone tasks, like account reconciliations, customer billing and order processing, and provide the information teams need to operate more efficiently.
+For business units, ERP software can automate many error-prone tasks, like account reconciliations, customer billing, and order processing, and provide the information teams need to operate more efficiently.

 ERP Deployment Options

 Various ERP deployment models address the needs of different organizations, and it’s important to understand the unique characteristics of each so you can identify the best option for your business.
-There is some nuance here, like multiple “cloud” deployment versions — it’s not just on-premises vs. cloud.
+There is some nuance here, like multiple “cloud” deployment versions—it’s not just on-premises vs. cloud.

 On-Premises ERP

 With an on-premises system, the business runs the software on its servers and is responsible for security, maintenance, upgrades, and other fixes.
-Upkeep usually requires in-house IT staffers with the required expertise.
+Upkeep usually requires in-house IT staffers with the necessary expertise.
 For many years, on-premises ERP was the only option.
 Still, the popularity of this deployment model has declined rapidly in recent years, and market-watcher IDC predicts continued declines.

 Cloud-Based ERP

 Cloud-based ERP runs on remote servers managed by a third party.
-Users typically access a cloud ERP through a web browser, giving them greater flexibility — they can dig into information and reports from anywhere with an internet connection.
+Users typically access a cloud ERP through a web browser, giving them greater flexibility—they can dig into information and reports from anywhere with an internet connection.
 There are multiple deployment options for cloud ERP, including hosted cloud and true cloud.

 Hybrid ERP